damianhakert/damianhakert.github.io/source/jobs/build-engineer/index.html.md

 ---
 layout: job_page
-title: "Software Packaging Engineer"
+title: "Build Engineer"
 ---

 ## Responsibilities

-* As a Software Packaging engineer your main focus will be on [omnibus-gitlab][], the software that enables our users to install, upgrade, and use GitLab easily
+* As a Build engineer your main focus will be on [omnibus-gitlab][], the software that enables our users to install, upgrade, and use GitLab easily
 * Work on improving various aspects of the omnibus-gitlab package (size, speed, reliability)
 * Implement and bundle new services into the omnibus-gitlab package, for more details see our [direction scope][]
 * Work with the rest of the GitLab development team in supporting newly created features and resolving bugs on the omnibus-gitlab project side